What Are The Weirdest Pasta Shapes?

 Number 8: Corzetti

 Also known as croxetti, this ancient shape is so unusual because it's the only one made by embossing a circular piece of pasta with a pattern, traditionally a wealthy family's coat of arms.
-Styled on a 14th-century Genovese coin, the embossed emblem didn't just show off how moneyed you were; it also gave the pasta some texture so that sauces could cling to it better than if it had been completely smooth.
+Styled on a 14th-century Genovese coin, the embossed emblem didn't just show off how moneyed you were; it also gave the pasta some texture so that sauces could cling to it better than if it had been entirely smooth.

 Number 7: Tempestine